1 Nursing Home Facilities in Scott City, KS

 Medicaid

-For those who are eligible, Medicaid pays for skilled nursing care when Medicare stops funding after 100 days.
-In addition, it pays for the expenses of living in an authorized nursing home.
-However, because Medicaid eligibility requirements are stringent and convoluted, not all older adults are entitled to compensation.
+For those who meet the requirements, Medicaid pays for skilled nursing care when Medicare ceases coverage after 100 days.
+In addition, it compensates for the bills of living in an approved nursing home.
+However, because Medicaid qualification requirements are rigorous and complicated, not all older adults are entitled to compensation.

 Veterans Benefits

-Veterans receiving a VA retirement allowance may be entitled to the VA's Aid and Attendance benefits.
+Veterans receiving a VA pension scheme may be eligible for the VA's Aid and Attendance benefits.
 VA Aid and Attendance is a monthly payment that veterans and their spouses can use to pay for long-term care, such as skilled nursing care.

 Read more about: A&A Veteran Benefits

-Explore additional nursing home monetary alternatives from our Nursing Homes [state] page.
-You can also get in touch with your Area Agency on Aging to inquire about local economic aid initiatives for older adults.
+Explore additional nursing home financial choices from our Nursing Homes Kansas page.
+You can also contact your Area Agency on Aging to ask regarding local financial support programs for elderly individuals.

 Would you like to have broader knowledge about nursing home financial assistance?
 Please read this article – How to pay for nursing home?